-Whatever type of access list we are talking about, just creating it has no immediate effect, it must be applied to a specific network interface to filter the incoming or outgoing traffic on that interface.
+Whatever type of access list we are talking about, just creating it has no immediate effect, it must be applied to a specific network interface to filter the incoming or outgoing traffic on that specific interface.

-Until we apply an ACL to an interface, all traffic is allowed on that interface, once we apply, only traffic that matches a permit rule on the ACL will be allowed.
+Until an ACL is applied to an interface, all traffic is allowed on that interface, once an ACL is applied, only traffic that matches a permit rule on the ACL will be allowed.